python/cpython/Doc/library/typing.rst

 without deprecation warnings until at least Python 3.14.

-Type checkers are encouraged to flag uses of the deprecated types if the program they are checking targets Python 3.9 or newer.
+Type checkers are encouraged to flag uses of the deprecated types if the program they are checking targets a minimum Python version of 3.9 or newer.

 .. _corresponding-to-built-in-types: